 It was a lateral move for C&D at first, but the company was indeed growing.
 Craig and Patty were tireless, and his years of public relations experience had given him the skills to promote the company.
 In 1995, he recognized the internet as an opportunity and created their online presence.
 By 1998, C&D had hired one full-time employee to help Craig and Patty, and increased its retail and wholesale accounts substantially.

 The best part of writing that article was my visit with Patty and Craig, who became extended family over the years.
-Patty was, and is, a caring and empathetic woman, intelligent and insightful, who genuinely loves the pipe industry and the people involved, while Craig was, simply put, a force of nature.
+Patty was a caring and empathetic woman, intelligent and insightful, who genuinely loves the pipe industry and the people involved, while Craig was, simply put, a force of nature.

 Craig had a quick and creative mind, and it was sometimes exhausting merely to watch it work, careening, as it did, from one project to the next, always with good humor and a down-to-earth candor.
 He would call me often with terrible jokes and to float ideas; talking helped him catalyze his thoughts, which never stopped flowing.
 He had a lot of fun talking about whatever project had captured his attention, notably the artwork for some of the tinned product.
 Craig found a local artist who could render his humorous concepts in vivid color, and Craig would guffaw about the latest on the phone and immediately send me a sample tin so I could join in the fun.